CRM strategy: Build one in 8 steps for sales & loyalty

 5. Monitor and analyze your results.
 Regularly monitor and analyze the results of your CRM strategy using the reporting and analytics tools provided by your CRM software.
 Track key metrics like customer acquisition, retention, satisfaction, and churn rates to gauge the success of your strategy.
 Use these insights to continually refine and optimize your approach.

 6. Continuously update and improve.
 A successful CRM strategy is not a one-time effort; it requires ongoing maintenance and improvement.
 As your business grows and evolves, so should your CRM strategy.
-Regularly review your processes, gather feedback from your team, stakeholders, and customers, and make adjustments as needed to ensure that your CRM strategy continues to support your business objectives.
+Regularly review your processes, gather feedback from your team, stakeholders, and customers, and make adjustments as needed to ensure that your CRM strategy continues to support your business goals.

 Level up your customer experience with CRM software